Split blue image, woman with tablet, man at laptop, words Ask the Experts

 Collegewise of Millburn

 Most students start their college search in earnest during either their sophomore or junior year of high school.
-Initially, you want to evaluate yourself rather than focusing on what colleges have to offer you.
+Initially, you want to evaluate yourself rather than focus on what colleges have to offer you.
 A university can have all the resources in the world—but that won’t matter if you’re not the kind of person who will use them.
-Think about what kind of experience you would like in college, from the way you learn best to academic experiences you’d like to have to what you want to do for fun.
+Think about what kind of experience you would like in college, from the way you learn best to the academic experiences you’d like to have to what you want to do for fun.
 Once you have done some thinking about those things, then you can begin to look for colleges that align with your vision for yourself.
 It is ideal to have a firm handle on where you would like to apply by the time you finish your junior year of high school.
-Then, you can anticipate which applications you will need to file, what is required of you, and you will be able to lessen the stress of the application process.
+Then you can anticipate which applications you will need to file and what is required of you, and you will be able to lessen the stress of the application process.

 K. Patricia AviezerK.
 Patricia Aviezer, MS